AlaaLab/H-learner/README.md

 # Hybrid Meta-learners for Estimating Heterogeneous Treatment Effects

-This repository contains the code for the paper **"Hybrid Meta-learners for Estimating Heterogeneous Treatment Effects"**.
+#### Zhongyuan Liang, Lars van der Laan, Ahmed Alaa

+This repository contains the code for the paper "Hybrid Meta-learners for Estimating Heterogeneous Treatment Effects".
 It includes the implementation of the proposed **Hybrid Learner (H-learner)** and code to reproduce the experiments presented in the paper.

 ---